pextralabs/scene-platform/README.md

 * **Using the API**

 	A Situation specification is comprised by two artifats: a *SituationType* child class definition and a *Situation Rule* declaration.
 The 		*SituationType* definition structures the situation in terms of participant entity types for which individuals will be casted in a 			situation occurrence.
-The Situation API provides an annotation (@SituationRole) in order to tag the class fields representing entity 			types which play a well-defined role on the situation.
+The Situation API provides an annotation (@SituationRole) in order to tag the class fields representing entity 			types which play a well-defined part on the situation.

 	A *situation type* declaration: